Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-88-the-turning-gears.md

 ***Ava Ríos***

 Ava had jumped so much she thought she’d be immune to the disorientation by now, but maybe she’d just been cushioned a bit by the fact most jump halls looked about the same: concrete, more concrete, and then a few decorative touches of concrete.
-Maybe an ad board by the exit, maybe a sign saying "Welcome to" wherever...and then some extra concrete for luck.
+Maybe an ad board by the exit, maybe a sign saying "Welcome to" wherever... and then some extra concrete for luck.

 Or maybe it was that she’d envisioned something different when the Entity-Daemon-Her told her about the garden.
 She—it—had refused to go into detail: *"We don’t wanna spoil the surprise!"*